 🛒 Ingredient notes

-- Caster Sugar - half added to the dough and half sprinkled over the dried fruit.
+Caster Sugar - to sweeten the dough and to help feed the yeast.
+Half of the caster sugar is added to the dough, while the other half is sprinkled over the dried fruit.

 🔪 How to make lardy cake